-Both mined and Lab grown diamonds are real and they share the exact same chemical composition, molecular structure, physical and optical properties - a statement which simply cannot be said for any form of diamond simulant or imitation.
-Diamond is a solid form of pure carbon.
-Solid carbon can occur in different forms (known as allotropes) depending on their type of chemical bond.
-An allotropic, solid form of pure carbon with its atoms arranged in a crystalline form, diamonds are the only gem made up of a single element; typically about 99.95% carbon.
-This applies to diamonds both mined and Lab grown.
+Both mined and Lab grown diamonds are real, sharing the exact same chemical composition, molecular structure, and physical and optical properties - something that cannot be said for any form of diamond simulant or imitation.
+Diamonds are solid forms of pure carbon.
+Solid carbon can occur in different forms depending on their type of chemical bond.
+These are known as allotropes.
+Diamonds are allotropic where the atoms are arranged in a crystalline form.
+They are the only gems made up of a single element; typically about 99.95% carbon.
+The other 0.05% may include trace elements, atoms that are not integral to nor a part of the essential chemistry of a diamond.
+These trace elements (e.g. boron, nitrogen) as well as other natural occurrences such as radiation exposure, can influence the shape or colour of a diamond.
+This applies to both mined and Lab grown diamonds.